 How to Reach and Motivate Gen Z

-MACIAS PR recently worked with the online news portal, Brooklyn Chatter, to gain more insight into this generation.
-The site creates content for Gen Z and wanted to see what their views are on a post-pandemic world.
+Brooklyn Chatter creates content for Gen Z and wanted to hear their views in a post-pandemic world.

-When it comes to the workforce, Gen. Z doesn’t want to work from home.
-Our survey found more than half – 52 percent – say they want to split their work time between the office and home.
+Our survey found Generation Z wants it both ways when it comes to working from home and going into the office.
+The survey revealed more than half – 52 percent of Gen. Z – say they want to split their work time between the office and home.

 Roughly 27 percent of Gen. Z participants say they want to spend all 40-hours at the office.
 And in a surprise twist, only 2 percent said they wanted to continue full-time with this remote working.